 Dried figs are consumed and contain more calories than fresh one.
-Due to its phenolic and fiber composition it provides antioxidant properties.(Vinson et al.,1999).
+Due to its phenolic and fiber composition it provides antioxidant properties (Vinson et al.,1999).

 Immunostimulant Activity

 The experiment conducted on mice with hematological and serological tests remarkably indicate that fig act as immunostimulant (Patil et al.,2010c)